tb-aiap/advent-of-code/2023/README.md

     - Testing but hard to make it work.
     - BFS flooding from outer area, but there are smaller gaps that cannot be reached by BFS but it is not an interior
     - Ray casting to calcualte even and odd points, something wrong with my methodology to get it correct.

+### Day 11: Cosmic Expansion

+- **Part 1**:
+    - Preprocess the empty rows/cols with a [0, 1]  array list.
+    - For the distance between each galaxy, calculate manhattan distance
+    - Slice the empty row array list for sum of 1s within that list
+    - multiply it by expansion rate of 2
+- **Part 2**:
+    - set expansion rate to 1,000,000